Smile-SA/gdpr-dump/README.md

 - PHP >= 7.0
 - MySQL, or one of its variants (MariaDB, Percona)

-If you only need to dump the data (insert queries), this tool can be used with most DBMS (but only MySQL was tested).
-The MySQL requirement applies only if you need to dump the structure of the database.

 ## Installation

 You can create a PHAR file with the following command: